openstax/adaptarr-server/README.md

 # start for real
 $ docker-compose restart

+# add a user
+$ docker exec -it adaptarr-server_backend_1 /usr/bin/adaptarr user add admin@localhost --administrator --name admin --password admin
 ```

 # Log in!

-Now, visit http://localhost:8080 and log in using the email `admin@localhost` with `admin` as the password.
+Now, visit http://localhost:8080 (the initial load takes a while) and log in using the email `admin@localhost` with `admin` as the password.

 To create teams, you will need to temporarily elevate your permissions (like sudo).
 Visit http://localhost:8080/elevate to do that.